 All you need is 15 minutes, a few feet of floor space (no gym required), and a cost- and space-efficient mini looped resistance band.
 We recommend the Spartan resistance loop; it comes in varying levels of resistance, but “medium” is great for overall versatility.

 Perform each exercise for 60 seconds, then repeat for a total of five rounds and 15 minutes.
-You can rest for a few seconds between rounds, if needed, but this resistance band workout is designed to rest certain muscle groups while working other—the utmost in HIIT efficiency.
+You can rest for a few seconds between rounds, if needed, but this resistance band workout is designed to rest certain muscle groups while working others—the utmost in HIIT efficiency.

 The Ultimate Resistance Band Workout